 Your County Council

-The Monroe County Council is made up of seven councilors: three are elected "at-large" and represent the whole county, while the other four councilors represent districts within the county (see: www.co.monroe.in.us/tsd/Government/Council.aspx).
+The Monroe County Council is made up of seven councilors: three are elected "At-Large" and represent the whole county, while the other four councilors represent districts within the county (see: www.co.monroe.in.us/tsd/Government/Council.aspx).
+Councilors annually elect one of the members to serve as President, and another as President Pro Tempore (Vice-President).

-Councilors serve four-year terms, with elections for the at-large and district postions held on an alternating two-year cycle, in order to provide continuity of service and experience on the council.
-2016 is the year to elect the three at-large positions.
+Councilors serve four-year terms, with elections for the At-Large and district positions held on an alternating two-year cycle, in order to provide continuity of service and experience on the council.
+2020 is the year to elect the three At-Large positions.

 The Monroe County Council has the responsibility of deciding the county's annual budget and making appropriations to fund all county services (except those covered by grants and fees).
 The council also has the authority to borrow money.
 Based on budget decisions (and any debt service), the council sets the annual tax levy.
 Your actual tax rate depends on the levy and the assessed value of your property.